VisDiff: SDF-Guided Polygon Generation for Visibility Reconstruction and Recognition: Related Work

-We summarize the related work in three directions: theoretical results for visibility graph reconstruction and recognition, representation learning for shapes, and graph neural networks for polygons.

-\textbf{Visibility graph reconstruction and recognition}: The problem of reconstructing and recognizing visibility graphs is studied extensively in the theoretical computational geometry literature.
-Yet, it is still an open problem~\citep{ghosh2013unsolved}.
-In the current literature, there are reconstruction and recognition for polygons of certain categories.
-Specifically they have been solved for pseudo~\cite{ameer2022visibility}, convex fans~\cite{silva2020visibility}, terrain~\cite{silva2020visibility}, spiral~\cite{everett1990recognizing}, anchor~\cite{boomari2016visibility} and tower~\cite{colley1997visibility} polygons.
-On the hardness side, the complexity of the visibility graph recognition and reconstruction problem is known to belong to PSPACE~\citep{everett1990visibility} specifically in the Existential Theory of the Reals class~\citep{boomari2018recognizing}.
-The exact hardness of the problem is still open.
-In this work we explore it from the representation learning perspective to understand if generative models can learn the underlying manifold of the space of polygons and their visibility graphs in a generalizable fashion.
+We summarize the related work in three directions: theoretical results for visibility graph reconstruction and recognition, representation learning for shapes, and graph neural networks for polygons. \textbf{Visibility Graph Reconstruction and Recognition:} The problems of reconstructing and recognizing visibility graphs have been studied extensively in the theoretical computational geometry literature, yet they remain open~\citep{ghosh2013unsolved}.
+Existing results address reconstruction and recognition only for specific polygon categories, including pseudo~\cite{ameer2022visibility}, convex fan~\cite{silva2020visibility}, terrain~\cite{silva2020visibility}, spiral~\cite{everett1990recognizing}, anchor~\cite{boomari2016visibility}, and tower~\cite{colley1997visibility} polygons.
+On the hardness side, the visibility graph recognition and reconstruction problems are known to lie in PSPACE~\citep{everett1990visibility}, specifically within the Existential Theory of the Reals class~\citep{boomari2018recognizing}.
+However, the exact computational hardness of these problems remains unresolved.
+In this work, we explore them from a representation learning perspective, investigating whether generative models can learn the underlying manifold of the space of polygons and their visibility graphs in a generalizable manner.